aiya000/hs-sonoda/design/design.md

 # Hints

 - `-- comment` is a comment, it doesn't touch any rules
-- `..` represents an atmosphere of the continuation :joy:
+- `..` represents atmospheres of ranges :joy:
 - `a === b` represents that if `a` is valid then `b` is valid too

 <!--TODO